UU-tracktech/tracktech/CameraProcessor/README.md

 ### Starting

-The camera processor can be run both locally and in Docker, although the used system must comply with the set requirements.
+The camera processor can be run both locally, and in Docker, although the used system must comply with the set requirements.
 For differences in CUDA versions, check out the following [link](https://download.pytorch.org/whl/torch_stable.html) to see what distribution is available and choose one.
 CUDA 10.1 (version cu101) is used because it was available for all the members of the team.